 (Agenda Item 5)

-That the Commission accommodate the request from the NPFC Executive Assistant described in NPFC-2026-FAC08-WP08 using the Working Capital Fund, while noting that this should not set a precedent for the future.
+That the Commission accommodate the request from the NPFC Executive Assistant described in NPFC-2026-FAC08-WP08 using the Working Capital Fund, while noting that this retroactive application should not set a precedent for the future.

 That the Commission direct the Secretariat to continue to provide reports on contractual services engaged and outputs received to future meetings of the FAC, while incorporating the improvements suggested by FAC08.